CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

     * But this is not done in this example; each batch request contains a single CVE only (per the [OpenAI Batch API](https://platform.openai.com/docs/guides/batch/overview) example)

-The prompt consists of these parts:

-1. Role + Task: which is the same for the Chat and API interface
-2. Output format: which is different for the Chat and API interface
-3. A binary value Agree is requested
-4. The rationale only if there is disagreement.
-This saves on output tokens.
-5. A Confidence score to limit impacts of hallucinations, and as a way to assess and prioritize responses by confidence.
-6. No (Few-shot) examples are provided.
-Based on the results, these were not necessary.
-      1. If Few-shot examples were required, I'd submit multiple CVEs in a single batch request (because putting the examples in each single CVE request would add a LOT of input tokens)

 ### Prompt LLMs